cmahnke/projektemacher/content/about/index.en.md

 * [Bootstrap](https://getbootstrap.com/)
 * [Font Awesome](https://fontawesome.com/)

-The [flag icons](https://github.com/lipis/flag-icon-css) and the [conversion into the German date format](https://pfischbeck.de/en/posts/multilingual-dates-in-hugo/) are taken from the provided links.
+The [flag icons](https://github.com/lipis/flag-icon-css), the [CSS code for the ribbons](https://codepen.io/nxworld/pen/oLdoWb) and the [conversion into the German date format](https://pfischbeck.de/en/posts/multilingual-dates-in-hugo/) are taken from the provided links.

+The [Logo] (logo) was vectorized and edited with [Inkscape] (https://inkscape.org/).
 The page is hosted by [GitHub](https://github.com/).